Anxiety disorder: Treatment

 Treatment options include psychotherapy, medications and lifestyle changes.
-There is no clear evidence as to whether psychotherapy or medication is more effective; the specific medication decision can be made by a doctor and patient with consideration for the patient's specific circumstances and symptoms.
+Neurofeedback treatment is a form of biofeedback that displays the brainwave activity of a person, usually through an electroencephalogram (EEG), in real time, in order to train the person on how to change his brainwaves.There is no clear evidence as to whether psychotherapy or medication is more effective; the specific medication decision can be made by a doctor and patient with consideration for the patient's specific circumstances and symptoms.
 If, while on treatment with a chosen medication, the person's anxiety does not improve, another medication may be offered.
 Specific treatments will vary by sub-type of anxiety disorder, a person's other medical conditions, and medications.

 Psychological techniques

 Cognitive behavioral therapy (CBT) is effective for anxiety disorders and is a first-line treatment.
 CBT is the most widely studied and preferred form of psychotherapy for anxiety disorders.
 CBT appears to be equally effective when carried out via the internet compared to sessions completed face-to-face.
 There are specific CBT curriculums or strategies for the specific type of anxiety disorder.
 CBT has similar effectiveness to pharmacotherapy and in a meta analysis, CBT was associated with medium to large benefit effect sizes for GAD, panic disorder and social anxiety disorder.
 CBT has low dropout rates and its positive effects have been shown to be maintained at least for 12 months.
 CBT is sometimes given as once weekly sessions for 8–20 weeks, but regimens vary widely.
 Booster sessions may need to be restarted for patients who have a relapse of symptoms.

 Exposure and response prevention (ERP) has been found effective for treating OCD.

-Mindfulness-based programs also appear to be effective for managing anxiety disorders.
-It is unclear if meditation has an effect on anxiety, and transcendental meditation appears to be no different from other types of meditation.
+Several meta-analyses indicate that mindfulness-based programs can be effective for managing anxiety disorders across diverse population groups.

 A 2015 Cochrane review of Morita therapy for anxiety disorder in adults found insufficient evidence of an effect.